shobanaPattan/Main/README.md

 git remote -v                             //TO print the repository url

-git push -u main                          //To push the committed files
+git push origin main                          //To push the committed files